chriskrycho/v5.chriskrycho.com/converted/theology/marriage-depression.md

 In Jaimie's life, depression highlighted sin issues that existed, but it was not triggered by sin issues.
-Rather, it was brought on by a combination of circumstances and a biological predisposition--a particularly rough year her sophomore year of college, and a family history of depression and other mental illnesses.
+Rather, it was brought on by a combination of circumstances and a biological predisposition---a particularly rough year her sophomore year of college, and a family history of depression and other mental illnesses.
 Within a month or so of getting on an anti-depressant, Jaimie went from thinking daily about